full-path/ridesheet/src/privacy.md

 ### Code Visibility

-- All RideSheet code is publicly available on GitHub
+- All RideSheet code is publicly available on GitHub at [https://github.com/full-path/ridesheet](https://github.com/full-path/ridesheet)
 - You can review exactly what the code does
 - You can verify that it follows this privacy policy
 - Community members can audit the code for security and privacy